 Generally, it is expected that once a tool receives a webhook, it will then process the data included with the webhook as needed.

-The Webhook Import is the way for you to pull data from a webhook that your flow received and work with it.
-Every time your flow receives a webhook, the flow will begin running, and if you are using this Webhook Import, then data will be imported.
+The Receive from webhook step is the way for you to pull data from a webhook that your flow received and work with it.
+Every time your flow receives a webhook, the flow will begin running, and if you are using this Receive from webhook step, then data will be pulled.

 In our example about the online shop, the purchase order would send a webhook to your Parabola flow, which would now have information such as the customer, the amount spent, and the items.

 If your flow is running while another webhook comes in, or many other webhooks come in, those hooks will be queued up to run one after another.
 Parabola flows do not run in parallel, so each incoming webhook will need to wait in line to be processed.

 Our expectation is no webhooks are dropped and all are successfully queued and processed.
 If you send a very large amount of webhooks to a flow at the same time, you may hit some limits.

 The current version of the Receive from webhook step does not have a way to get data from a webhook into your builder.
 This make it generally difficult to build with this step because you do not have any data to see how your transformations are actually changing your data.